 Operating profit by segment

-*) Figures for 2018 include an impairment loss of EUR 4.8 million recognized on Kauko's goodwill.
+*) Figures for 2018 include an impairment loss of EUR 4.8 million recognized on Kauko’s goodwill in December.

 Earnings per share

-Global economic growth is expected to slow down.
-Economies in Russia and eastern markets will continue their moderate increase, while political risks and international sanctions imposed on Russia have maintained a high level of risks in the market area, meaning that future development is difficult to predict.
-The risk of increasing obstacles to international free trade has remained and negative development may also be rapid, which may affect the operating prerequisites of Aspo's principals, customer companies or Aspo's businesses.
-Exchange rates are expected to continue to fluctuate heavily.
-Economic growth in the EU, and particularly in Finland, remains at good level, while the growth in Finnish export volumes has decelerated.
-The increase in industrial production is expected to slow down in the main market areas of Aspo's businesses in Northern Europe.
-The boom will continue in Aspo's businesses, even though there is always the risk of rapid changes.
+Global economic growth is expected to continue to slow down.
+Economic growth in Russia and in the entire eastern market area will continue, but on a more moderate level.
+Political risks and international sanctions imposed on Russia have maintained risk levels in the market area, which is why it remains challenging to forecast future development.
+The risk of increasing obstacles to international free trade has increased or remained and negative development may also be rapid, which may affect the international freight rates, customer companies, Aspo’s principals, or the operating prerequisites of Aspo’s businesses.
+Growth in Finnish export volumes has decelerated.
+In addition, the labor market situation has become more unstable in Finland.
+The increase in industrial production is expected to slow down in the main market areas of Aspo’s businesses in Northern Europe.
+Economic conditions will remain unchanged in Aspo’s businesses, although there is a risk of rapid changes.

 ASPO’S BUSINESS OPERATIONS